Mike Krzyzewski: NBA coaching offers

-During his long tenure at Duke, Krzyzewski has been given the opportunity to coach in the NBA at least five times.
+During his long tenure at Duke, Krzyzewski had been given the opportunity to coach in the NBA at least five times.
 The first time came after the 1990 season when he led the Blue Devils to their third straight Final Four appearance.
 The Boston Celtics offered a coaching position to Krzyzewski, but he soon declined their offer.
 The next season, Krzyzewski proceeded to lead the Blue Devils to the first of two straight national championships.
 In 1994, he was pursued by the Portland Trail Blazers, but again he chose to stay with Duke.
 In 2004, Krzyzewski was also interviewed by the Los Angeles Lakers following the departure of high-profile coach Phil Jackson.
 He was given a formal offer from Lakers general manager Mitch Kupchak, reportedly for five years, $40 million and part ownership, but again turned down the NBA.
 In 2010, the New Jersey Nets were reportedly willing to pay Krzyzewski between $12 million and $15 million per season to coach the Nets.
 Krzyzewski again declined the offer and stayed at Duke.
 In 2011, Krzyzewski was offered the vacant coaching position for the Minnesota Timberwolves, but he again declined the offer and chose to stay at Duke.

+Post-retirement

+Although Krzyzewski retired as Duke's basketball coach in 2022, he maintained a position at Duke University and continued to use his office in the Schwartz-Butters Athletic Center.
+As of 2023, he said he talked to successor coach Jon Scheyer on a near-daily basis.
+According to The Athletic, Krzyzewski's post-retirement focuses included charity work for The V Foundation and the Emily Krzyzewski Center, speaking gigs, and time with family.
+He made his first post-retirement appearance at a Duke game on February 14, 2023.